-Unum UK SII Group 31 December 2021 31 December 2020
+Unum UK SII Group 31 December 2022 31 December 2021

-Own Funds (all tier 1) 647,541 637,242
+Basic Own Funds (after deductions) 648,764 647,541

-Eligible Own Funds 714,907 637,242
+Eligible Own Funds 648,208 714,907

-Solvency Capital Requirement (SCR) 449,371 404,409
+Solvency Capital Requirement (SCR) 374,920 449,371

 Minimum Consolidated Group Solvency Capital

-Requirement (MGSCR) 202,097 181,864
+Requirement (MGSCR) 168,664 202,097

-Solvency Ratio 159% 158%
+Solvency Ratio 173% 159%

-At 31 December 2021, the Company's solvency ratio was 151% post dividend (2020: 151% post dividend).
+At 31 December 2022, the Company's solvency ratio was 166% (2021: 151% post dividend).
 The solvency ratio remains in line with our Capital Management Framework and our risk appetite.
-There have been no periods of non-compliance with the MCR or non-compliance with the SCR during the 2021 reporting period.
+There have been no periods of non-compliance with the MCR or non-compliance with the SCR during the 2022 reporting period.

-During the reporting period Unum US Group entered into a Subscription Agreement with UL under which it committed to subscribe, on demand, for £75 million of loan notes.
+Unum US Group has an established Subscription Agreement with UL under which it committed to subscribe, on demand, for £75 million of loan notes.
 This commitment, which is guaranteed by Letters of Credit from two major banks, is treated as Ancillary Own Funds ('AOF') under Solvency II.
-These AOF are classified as Tier 3 capital of which £67.4 million (15% of Unum Limited's Solvency Capital Requirement (SCR)) as at 31 December 2021 is eligible to cover the SCR.
+These AOF are classified as Tier 3 capital.
 Should management exercise its right to request issuance of the loan notes, this will convert the AOF item into a funded Tier 2 capital instrument.
 No loan notes have been issued at the reporting date.
 Further details are provided in the Capital Management section E of this report.